2023 Exam Schedule

 Please bring with you:

-- The $15 testing fee, cash (exact change appreciated) or check made out to ARRL-VEC.
-This fee is charged by the American Radio Relay League (ARRL) to cover the cost of the test materials and processing of paperwork.
+- The $15 testing fee ($5 for those under 18 years with proof of age), cash (exact change is appreciated) or check made out to ARRL-VEC.
+This fee is charged by the American Radio Relay League (ARRL) to cover the cost of the test materials and the processing of paperwork.

 - A government issued photo identification – driver’s license, passport, etc..